 Hearing Aid Fitting

-Hearing aid studies have shown that adjustment to hearing aids is a process and people get better results if they are motivated and have support from their family.
+Research has shown that adjustment to hearing aids is a process and people get better results if they are motivated and have support from their family.
 Keep in mind that it may take some time to get used to the sounds you were missing, and by working closely with our audiologist, you will get the most out of your new hearing aids.